 A UE reporting its UE capability of 'nonCoherent' transmission shall not expect to be configured by either codebookSubset or codebookSubsetDCI-0-2 with 'fullyAndPartialAndNonCoherent' or with 'partialAndNonCoherent' for two or four antenna ports.

 A UE does not expect to be configured by CodebookTypeUL with a value of CodebookTypeUL that does not correspond to one of the values of UL_8TX_Ng reported in its capability.
-A UE can be configured by ULcodebookFC-N1N2 subject to UE capability, when higher layer parameter CodebookTypeUL is set to 'Codebook1' corresponding to Ng=1, where Ng represents the number of antenna port groups.

 A UE shall not expect to be configured with the higher layer parameter codebookSubset or the higher layer parameter codebookSubsetDCI-0-2 set to 'partialAndNonCoherent' when higher layer parameter nrofSRS-Ports in an SRS-ResourceSet with usage set to 'codebook' indicates that the maximum number of the configured SRS antenna ports in the SRS-ResourceSet is two.